 Attorney Cohen's formal education includes a B.A. in Sociology and a B.A. in Political Science from Washington University in St. Louis (Junior year abroad at Tel Aviv University), and an M.A. in International Relations and International Communications from Boston University.
 His legal education includes a J.D. from Texas Wesleyan University School of Law, the LL.M.
 (Master's) from Southern Methodist University Dedman School of Law, and two advanced dispute resolution (mediation) certificates from each of the latter universities.
 Both mediation programs, along with Mr. Cohen's negotiation experience in Los Angeles, have prepared him to mediate cases that concern domestic relations (family law), health care, sports law, employment disputes, religious institutional differences, education, and international law disputes.

-Mr. Cohen is a current or past member of the American Bar Association, American Political Science Association, Dallas Bar Association, National Notary Association, Texas Employment Lawyers' Association, Tennessee Employment Lawyers' Association, and State Bar of Arkansas, Oklahoma, Mississippi, Tennessee, and Texas.
+Mr. Cohen is a current or past member of the American Bar Association, American Political Science Association, Dallas Bar Association, National Notary Association, Texas Employment Lawyers' Association, Tennessee Employment Lawyers' Association, and State Bar of Arizona, Arkansas, Georgia, Illinois, Mississippi, Oklahoma, Tennessee, and Texas.
 He is admitted to practice in the federal court in the Northern, Western, Eastern, and Southern Districts of Texas, and the Northern and Southern Districts of Mississippi.

 Mr. Cohen is married with twin daughters.
-He enjoys his free time managing/playing soccer for Maccabi Dallas, playing soccer for Maccabi USA, refereeing soccer games, playing tennis, playing the alto saxophone, and spending time with his parents, wife, daughters, and occasionally with two out-of-town siblings and their family members.
+He enjoys his free time managing/playing soccer for Maccabi Dallas, refereeing soccer games, playing tennis, playing soccer or tennis for Maccabi USA, playing the alto saxophone, and spending time with his parents, wife, daughters, and occasionally with two out-of-town siblings and their family members.